LGBTQ+ Wedding Etiquette Q&A

 Same-sex weddings come with some unique situations.
 Who gives away the bride when there is none?
 Who gives away the bride when there are two?
-But remember that etiquette for any wedding, including gay and lesbian weddings, is based on loose guidelines, and every couple should create the ceremony that's right for them.
-Here are solutions for handling some of the unique wedding etiquette issues involved with planning a same-sex wedding.
+But remember that etiquette for any wedding, including LGBTQ+ weddings, is based on loose guidelines, and every couple should create the ceremony that's right for them.
+Here are solutions for handling some of the unique wedding etiquette issues involved with planning an LGBTQ+ wedding.

 Q. How do we arrange the processional?

 A. One of the most observed traditional wedding customs involves the walk to the altar (groom first, then the bride).
 How you want to address this when there are two brides or two grooms depends on personal taste.
 Some options:

 - One person waits by the altar for the other partner to walk down the aisle.

 - You accompany each other, arm in arm, down the aisle.